jbreu/jos/tools/perf/README.md

 Make sure to delete stacks.txt in between sessions

-# Generate Tracefiles
+# Generate tracefiles

-Run in qemu with serial console connected; press "l" key to write out the trace buffer.
+Run in qemu with serial console connected; in the QEMU console window, press the "l" key to write out the trace buffer.
 This step is automated in the test_retrieve_profiling.

 Then call serial2chrome.py with the serial as input to generate Chrome trace format files.
-Open in chrome trace view or (better) perfetto: https://ui.perfetto.dev/#!/viz
+You can open the generated file in Chrome trace view, or for a better experience, upload it to Perfetto at https://ui.perfetto.dev/#!/viz by clicking "Open trace file" and selecting your trace file.

+# Generate Google pprof files

+Call trace2pprof.py ../../serial.log output.pb.gz to generate pprof files (https://github.com/google/pprof)

+Run pprof -http=localhost:1234 .\output.pb.gz to examine in your browser some graphical details